Santa Ana police officer charged with workers’ comp fraud for remaining on paid leave months after recovery: OCDA

 The department released a statement after the DA’s announcement Wednesday, saying it’s cooperating with prosecutors and that it’s conducting an internal affairs investigation.

 According to the DA’s Office, Ridge went on disability leave on Oct.
-5, 2017, when a pursuit of a suspected stolen vehicle ended in a crash and left him injured.
+5, 2017, when a pursuit of a suspected stolen vehicle ended in a crash that left him injured.

 Seven months later, while still on leave, Ridge underwent surgery on his left wrist.